When it comes to ranking on Google you need to send the right signals, and give it all the information it needs to recognize your site.

 - Improper URL Structure (mysite.com/proper-relevant-keyword)

-Most people are not aware of how important these two areas of their websites are.
+Most people are not aware of how important these areas of their websites are.
 Your headline is what shows up in searches and convinces people to click on to your website.

 Here’s what you need to look for:

-Every page should have a full title no more than 60 characters because that’s what will be displayed in searched.
+Every page should have a full title no more than 60 characters because that’s what will be displayed in search.
 The title should also be optimized with your focus keyword.
 Then you want to write a complete meta description anywhere between 120 – 158 characters.

 Notice that in this example there’s a headline and then it says “please provide meta descriptions”.
 If you don’t provide one then google will select one for you in the search results.
 It might not be relevant and you can lose visitors.